KrzysztofHerman/CanelosWorkshopIHP2024-docs/docs/source/simulation.rst

   .ends

-The ADC and DAC bridges have to bi used in order to cross between tha domains.
+The ADC and DAC bridges have to be used in order to cross between the domains.

-The digital module can be alaborated using either Verilator (recommended) or Iverilog.
+The digital module can be elaborated using either Verilator (recommended) or Iverilog.
-After a successful validation of a adigital module one can execute the following command in order to prepare a shared library, which can be used during the ngspice simulation.
+After a successful validation of a digital module one can execute the following command in order to prepare a shared library, which can be used during the ngspice simulation.

 .. code-block:: bash